Printable Version (PDF)

 Pounds of explosive loading per foot of borehole = D2 x S.G. x 0.34*

-D = explosive diameter
+Where: D = explosive diameter (inches)

-S.G. = specific gravity (g/cc) of explosive
+S.G. = specific gravity of

 0.7854 x 12 x 62.4